CodeMaxx/CodeMaxx.github.io/_posts/2016-11-03-did-i-execute.md

 These values are derived from the **Exit status** of the commands!

-**Note** that a logical AND checks the second operand only when the first one is `true`.
+> A logical AND checks the second operand only when the first one is `true`.
 Similarly logical OR checks the second operand only when the first one is `false`.
+{: .prompt-info }

 Thus in `A && B`, B executes only when A is a success( exit status 0 ) while in `A || B`, B executes only when A returns an error.
 Thus both commands may not always execute!
 Lets see some examples.